Contact us

 Applicants for both investment migration programmes are subject to a thorough due-diligence process to ensure that applicants are fit and proper persons, of good conduct and standing, and eligible to apply.
 For both programmes, the main applicant must be at least 18 years of age, and commit to the contribution required and to purchasing or renting the property.
 The investment amount and value of qualifying property varies depending on the location chosen.
 Furthermore, in both cases, the applicant must commit to contributing of the investment established by law in full.
 In the case of the investor route to Maltese citizenship, the applicant must also prove residence in Malta for 12 months.

-In order to be eligible, applicants must also provide a police certificate issued by the Maltese authorities, the applicant’s country of origin as well as from each country of residence where the applicant has resided for a period of over six months during the last ten years.
+In order to be eligible, applicants must also provide a police certificate issued by the applicant’s country of origin as well as from each country of residence where the applicant has resided for a period of over six months during the last ten years.
 As persons of good standing, the main applicant and his dependents must also have a clean criminal record, and not be listed with the International Criminal Police Organisation (INTERPOL).

 The law also gives grounds whereby an individual may be considered not eligible to apply.
 These include provision of false information to the authorities, having served time for a criminal offence punishable by over one year of imprisonment, having a criminal record, being subject to ongoing investigation, or considered a threat to national security.
 The applicant must also not have been denied a visa to a country with which Malta has visa-free travel arrangements and has not subsequently obtained a visa to the country that issued the denial.
-Furthermore, some restrictions on nationality of applicants do apply: Afghanis and North Koreans are not permitted to apply for both programmes, whilst persons of Iranian nationality may only apply for the MRVP and are not permitted to apply for the IIP.

 The Malta Residence & Citizenship Programmes